AOT-Technologies/forms-flow-ai/README.md

 - formsflow-designer
   * Design and manage electronic forms
+  * Create metrics and analytics dashboards.
 - formsflow-bpm
   * Create workflows and associate forms with deployed workflows
-- formsflow-analyst
-  * Create metrics and analytics dashboards.
 - formsflow-reviewer
   * Receive and process online submissions.
   * Fill in forms on behalf of the client if needed.